|Star Chess: Minimal 4X Game

 StarChess.Core with the actual game engine and computer player algorithm.

-StarChess.Core requires only the JVM module
+StarChess.Core requires only the Java SE 8 Compact 1 profile, or the JVM module

 StarChess.Core contains an executable command-line runner that prints the current game situation as ASCII art.
 Start the runner with